2008 Super Tuesday tornado outbreak: Castalian Springs–Lafayette, Tennessee/Tompkinsville, Kentucky

 Just after 9:00 p.m.
 CST (0300 UTC), a supercell that had spawned tornadoes over northern Mississippi as well as a deadly EF4 in Hardin County, Tennessee, moved to the northeast over Nashville.
-Fortunately, no tornadoes were reported there and no significant damage was reported in Nashville or Davidson County, though funnel clouds were sighted during the storm's passage.
+Funnel clouds were sighted during the storm's passage, though no tornadoes were reported and no significant damage was reported in Nashville or Davidson County.
 At the time the supercell moved over Nashville, a National Hockey League game between the Nashville Predators and the Carolina Hurricanes, which was nationally televised on Versus, was being played at the Sommet Center.
 With just over nine minutes left in the third period, Predators head coach Barry Trotz was told that the game may have to be stopped.
 Although the game continued to completion, at the game's end fans were not allowed to leave the arena until the storm had passed.
 National Weather Service Meteorologist Bobby Boyd theorized that cold air downbursts impinged on the development of a strong, low-level circulation as the storm moved through the Nashville area, forcing the area of rotation to remain aloft as it crossed over Davidson County and downtown Nashville.

 Radar loop of the Nashville, Jackson and Christian County, Kentucky supercells.
 These supercells were responsible for 31 deaths alone.

 After the supercell moved through Nashville and the environment became favorable again, a tornado touched down to the southwest of Castalian Springs in Sumner County, Tennessee, just after 10:00 p.m.
 CST (0400 UTC).
 This was the beginning of a devastating, long-track EF3 tornado that would go on to directly kill 22 people and become the deadliest of the outbreak (as well as the entire year).
 At the beginning of the path, damage was relatively minor and limited to snapped trees and damaged roofs.
 However, the tornado rapidly intensified to EF3 strength as it tore directly through Castalian Springs, destroying numerous homes and businesses.
 The town's post office was completely leveled, mobile homes were obliterated, and several block-foundation homes were leveled or swept away.
 The 19th century Wynnewood Inn, a national historical landmark and stagecoach stop, suffered major damage to its second floor and grounds during the storm.
 11-month old Castalian Springs resident Kyson Stowell survived being thrown from his family's home and carried through the air by the tornado as the structure was completely destroyed.
 Kyson was found unharmed in an open field, nearly 500 feet away from where he originated.
 Kyson's mother, Kerri Stowell, was killed in the tornado.
 A total of 85 homes were destroyed along this portion of the tornado's path.
 Seven fatalities were confirmed in Castalian Springs, and 14 other people were injured.